|Nutritional Guidelines (per serving)|

 The key lime pie martini is one of the great joys that came out of the vodka martini craze of the last few decades.
 It is delicious, inviting, and it's very tempting to have more than one.

 If you enjoy the occasional piece of a key lime pie, then you have got to try this martini.
 It is a sweet, fruity mix of pineapple and lime backed up by vanilla vodka and triple sec.
 The really interesting aspect is the graham cracker rim, which finishes off the pie experience perfectly.

-- Strain into the cocktail glass.
+Strain into the cocktail glass.
+Serve and enjoy.

-The key lime pie martini is very easy to make and you can improve it with a little attention to each of the ingredients.
+The key lime pie martini is easy to make and you can improve it with a little attention to each of the ingredients.

+A clear vodka is an option for this cocktail, but vanilla vodka makes it just a little bit better.
 That hint of sweet vanilla in the background brings balance to the drink and marries the pineapple and lime perfectly.

 The Orange Liqueur

 Triple sec is one of the most common orange liqueurs available.
 Skip those $5 bottles and upgrade to something that's a little more refined.
-Investing in a good triple sec like Cointreau or Marie Brizard is going to be useful in your bar and improve all of your cocktails, from the Margarita to the Sidecar.
+Investing in a good triple sec like Cointreau or Marie Brizard is going to be useful in your bar and improve all of your cocktails, from the margarita to the sidecar.